KTZR (AM)

 KTZR (1450 kHz) is a commercial AM radio station located in Tucson, Arizona.
-KTZR airs a sports format.
+KTZR airs a sports radio format.
 Its studios are located north of downtown Tucson along Oracle Road, while the transmitter site is southeast of downtown.

 History

 For many years, the station played an oldies format that played rock and roll hits of the 1950s and 1960s as "Cool 1450".